Polk Audio PB LC80

 Effective, but terribly overpriced for what it is - a piece of plastic.

-Overview: This pre-construction bracket kit will aid you in new construction of Polk Audio LCi, RCi, and TCi In-Wall/In-Ceiling Loudspeakers.
+Pre-Construction Bracket: This pre-construction bracket kit will aid you in new construction of Polk Audio LCi, RCi, and TCi In-Wall/In-Ceiling Loudspeakers.
 This kit is not meant to support the weight of the speaker, it is only for placement.
 The PB LC80i bracket kit comes supplied with two plastic frames, 4 snap-on plastic wings and 12 sheetrock screws.
 Each plastic frame features strain relief wire guides to help with connection of your speaker wire to your in-wall/in-ceiling Polk Audio loudspeaker.
 The supplied wings snap into the frames and are used to span your home's vertical studs and attach to your studs via the supplied mounting screws.
 The Wings feature breakaway segments, which can be used to custom fit the wings between studs.

 At Crutchfield, you'll get detailed, accurate information that's hard to find elsewhere.
 That's because we have our own in-house Product Research team.
 They verify what’s in the box, check the owner's manual, and record dimensions, features and specs.
 We stay on top of new products and technologies to help people make informed choices.